Manterrupting: How To Take Your Power Back

 1. Take notice

 Awareness of this as a persistent issue means you may now want to take notice of where and when this pattern occurs in your day-to-day.
-If you feel the need for data, keep a tally on the side of your paper at work, or at home when watching the news.
+You may find that you initially see it as a microaggression – upsetting but not egregious in its own right.
+Keeping track of its occurrence (and your reaction to it) may help, so keep a tally on the side of your paper at work, or at home when watching the news.

 2. Beef up listening skills and empathy